Behind the scenes on New Orleans film tours

 NEW ORLEANS It's been more than 50 years since Blanche DuBois in the play "A Streetcar Named Desire" wistfully declared that she had "always depended on the kindness of strangers."

-Now, a local tour service in New Orleans is bringing visitors to locations in the city where films featuring DuBois and other fictional characters were set.
+Now, a tour service in New Orleans is bringing visitors to locations in the city where films featuring DuBois and other characters were set.

 He and his wife Michelle began the tours seven months ago to give visitors a different perspective of New Orleans by highlighting its history as a film location.

-Ray drives as many as 10 passengers around the city in a van equipped with individual video monitors.

-At each location he shows clips from a movie or TV episode filmed at the site and offers anecdotes related to the location.
+Ray drives as many as 10 passengers around the city in a van equipped with video monitors, showing clips from a movie or TV episode filmed at the site and relating anecdotes.

 The tour stops at Canal Street as they watch video of Vivien Leigh, starring in the 1951 film version of "Streetcar," stepping off a train and asking directions to a street called Elysian Fields.